Albert0i/probabilistic-data-structure/README.md

 3
 ```

 Easy-peasy!
 As you can see, we use a single data structure, ie. table, to address three problems.
-Owning to the [ACID](https://en.wikipedia.org/wiki/ACID) nature, RDBMS stores data on disk.
-By means of index, it just know where to pull out data to make aggregation.
+Owning to [ACID](https://en.wikipedia.org/wiki/ACID) nature, RDBMS stores data on disk and by dint of index, it just know where to pull out data to make aggregations.
 ![alt cardinality](img/t.card.JPG)
 ![alt membership](img/t.member.JPG)
 ![alt frequency](img/t.freq.JPG)